awesomenix/azk/README.md

 ## Workflow

-* azkube checks for existence of target cluster, using resourcegroupname, subscriptionid
+* azk checks for existence of target cluster, using resourcegroupname, subscriptionid
 * If the cluster does not exist
     * creates prerequisite resources
         * Generate Certificates